 Student report cards are available electronically with comments on a semester basis.
 UWC East Africa operates 2 semesters that are then divided into quarters.
 Full report cards can be expected at the end of each semester.
-In the second year of the Diploma Program, students will receive the second full report in March.
+In the second year of the Diploma Program, students will receive the first report in November and the second report in March.